 Arriving at Balian I was surprised to find only a handful of people on the beach.

 There were a few kids building sandcastles, a couple having a photoshoot, and me, in the water with one or two other surfers.

-After visiting all best beaches in Uluwatu – all of which are pretty popular – I didn’t know that this kind of remoteness existed on any beach in Bali!
+After visiting all best beaches in Uluwatu – all of which are pretty popular – I didn’t think that this kind of remoteness existed on any beach in Bali!

 2) Balian Beach Surfing